Stable cuts, NAC-colourings and flexible realisations of graphs: Preliminaries

 Throughout the paper, we concentrate on $2$-dimensional realisations and hence we shall refer to $2$-rigid and $2$-flexible graphs as rigid and flexible graphs, respectively.
 Similarly, we will simply write ``realisation'' instead of ``realisation in $\RR^2$''.
 See \cite{jordan_2016} for a detailed introduction to combinatorial rigidity theory with an emphasis on the $2$-dimensional case.

-It is a classical (and easy) observation of Maxwell that a minimally rigid graph $G$ has exactly $2|V(G)|-3$ edges.
+It is a classical observation of Maxwell \cite{Maxwell} that a minimally rigid graph $G$ has exactly $2|V(G)|-3$ edges.
 Going further, minimally rigid graphs were characterised in graph-theoretic terms by Pollaczek-Geiringer \cite{Geiringer} and independently by Laman \cite{Laman}.
 This characterisation leads to a deterministic polynomial time algorithm to test if a graph is minimally rigid (see, for example, \cite{LeeStreinu}).
 This algorithm can also efficiently find the \emph{rigid components} of $G$; these are the maximal rigid subgraphs of $G$.
 It is well-known that the union of two rigid graphs intersecting in at least $2$ vertices is rigid (see~\cite[Theorem 2.2.9]{jordan_2016}, for instance).
 It follows that each pair of rigid components share at most $1$ vertex.
 Hence, the rigid components partition the edge set of the graph.

-We call the operation of adding a new vertex of degree $2$ to a graph a \emph{$0$-extension}.
+Given a graph, we call the operation of adding a new vertex and two new edges connecting it to existing vertices a \emph{$0$-extension}.
 It is well-known that $0$-extensions preserve the property of being (minimally) rigid, see~\cite{jordan_2016}.
 In the following, it will be convenient to say that a $0$-extension is \emph{open} if the neighbours of the new vertex are non-adjacent.
 We say that a graph is a \emph{$0$-extension graph} if it can be constructed from an edge by a sequence of $0$-extensions.

 A \emph{$2$-tree} is a $0$-extension graph such that no open $0$-extension is used.
 Equivalently (as defined in the introduction), a $2$-tree is a graph that can be obtained from an edge by attaching triangles along edges.
 Note that according to our definition, a single edge is a $2$-tree.